yacovyi/spark-workshop/python/lab3-startups.md

 Open a PySpark shell (by running `bin/pyspark` from the Spark installation directory in a terminal window).
 Note that you have access to a pre-initialized `SparkSession` object named `spark`.

-Create a `DataFrame` from the JSON file so that its schema is automatically inferred, print out the resulting schema, and register it as a temporary table called "companies".
+Create a `DataFrame` from the JSON file so that its schema is automatically inferred, and print out the resulting schema.

+Pay attention, to use the **Fluent query API** and not SQL.

 **Solution**: